benvaljean/benvaljean.github.io/_posts/2008-05-29-SQL_Clustering_(Database_Server).markdown

 title: SQL Clustering (Database Server)
 ---

-**This is very much a WIP page, some bits are just notes and probably will not make sense to anyone**

 A cluster is a two-or-greater-node failover solution, using a shared-nothing model (i.e., each server owns and manages its own devices).
 A cluster isn't a fault-tolerant solution but rather a